Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Implementation and data-size reduction

 Before integrating the \IMI algorithm into the \lhcb\ selection framework, it was essential to demonstrate that it could deliver a substantial reduction in the volume of data written to disk, \emph{without} compromising on the processing throughput.
 To evaluate this trade-off, we processed a large sample of minimum-bias simulation events generated under Run~3 conditions, with all semileptonic \textsc{Sprucing} selection lines enabled.
 These lines typically reconstruct on average two $b$-hadron candidates and write minimal information to disk.

 For each combination of a base particle and an extra particle in the event, the maximum \IMI score is evaluated, and the combination is retained only if this score exceeds a configurable threshold.
 By scanning the threshold from 0 to 1 in steps of 0.01, we map out the relationship between (i) the relative reduction in output file size, (ii) changes in processing throughput, and (iii) the signal-candidate efficiency.
 The results are presented in Fig.~\ref{fig:eff_throughput_cut}.
 The left panel shows the relative file-size reduction (blue) and throughput variation (red).
-The filesize measurement is normalised to the baseline where no cut is applied (i.e., all additional particles are retained) and throughtput is normalised relative to if all particles are saved without running the \IMI at all.
-The right panel shows the direct trade-off between file-size reduction and signal-candidate efficiency, where the signal efficiency is the one obtained using the simulation cocktail (Table~\ref{tab:samples_summary}).
+The filesize measurement is normalised to the baseline where no cut is applied (i.e., all additional particles are retained) and throughput is normalised relative to if all particles are saved without running the \IMI at all.
+The right panel shows the direct trade-off between file-size reduction and signal-candidate efficiency, where the signal efficiency is the one obtained using the inclusive simulation sample (Table~\ref{tab:samples_summary}).
+In these figures, the reported file-size reductions are evaluated after applying a common set of loose pre-cuts, described in Sec.~\ref{sec:integration}.
+These pre-cuts are applied uniformly in all configurations, including the ``no-isolation'' baseline, and serve only to remove pathological vertex combinations (e.g.\ extreme or ill-defined SV-association values).
+They are intentionally chosen to be essentially lossless for signal candidates ($\gtrsim 99\%$) while rejecting only a small fraction of background tracks ($\lesssim 10--15\%$), so their standalone impact on the overall file-size reduction is minimal compared with the effect of the isolation requirements studied here.

 At the nominal working point, defined by $\mathrm{IMI} > 0.05$, the output file size is reduced by 45\%, while preserving more than $99\,\%$ of signal candidates.
 It is worth noting that the maximum achievable file-size reduction asymptotes at roughly 50\%, as the remaining portion consists of indispensable reconstructed content such as primary vertices, base particles, neutral objects, and trigger information (see Fig.~\ref{fig:full_stream_size}).
 Crucially, the throughput remains essentially constant, increasing by less than $0.1\,\%$, across the full threshold range.
 This is to be expected as all combinations of base particles and additional charged particles will be made regardless of the chosen cut value.
 The slight increase in throughput at higher thresholds simply reflects fewer events being written, which is a comparatively light computational task.